aws-solutions-library-samples/guidance-for-scheduling-batch-jobs-for-mainframe-modernization-service-on-aws/README.md

 - Successful completion will be marked by green color
 - Explore different tabs on the page to look for Definition, Input, Output, Events, etc.
 - Click on the Execution to dig into details of each job run
+- The SYSOUT of the jobs are available in the Output tabs of Step Functions, so there is no need to separately search for the logs in Cloud Watch

 ![Results](images/Scheduler%20Run.png)